 - Office Hours – Zoom is how students can interact with their instructor, teaching assistant, and classmates in a live session.
 With Zoom you can do text, voice, and video, as well as share screens or create white boards.
 These optional Zoom meetings are the only synchronous meetings we have in our courses.
 Information about Zoom is available here.

 - Email – Our instructors and teaching assistants are also available to answer questions via email.

 Outside of the course, you can contact other students using our internal slack channel.

 Generally, we work to provide assistance for common things across our courses.
 We provide free short courses in SAS, R, and Python as well as resources for refreshing relevant calculus and linear algebra topics.
-Our Basics of SAS course is open and available to anyone.
-If you are interested, more information is available.
+Our Basics of R and Basics of SAS courses are open and available to anyone.

 Networking has increasingly become an integral part of searching for a new position.
 Developing strong connections to others in the field provides more opportunities and resources for finding the right job for your future.